 The interior is made up of two tier holding 40,000 blue and white seats, but like Arsenal's Emirates Stadium, it is the little touches that make it so special.
 Sandwiched between the tiers is the corporate area, consisting of 36 executive boxes and a 270 seat President's Club.
 The Hoi Polloi are also well catered for with concourse areas that have 27 bars, a club museum and shopping outlets.
 The building also houses office rental space and has a 540 square metre warehouse under the pitch.
 The principal stakeholder in the build was the LAR Company, who funded 40 million of the total 60 million euro cost, and run the mall opposite the stadium.

 As you walk around the stadium, you come to Gate 21, which is dedicated to former club captain Dani Jarque.
 He played in that inaugural match against Liverpool, but a few days later, at a training camp in Italy, he collapsed and died.
 Eleven months after his death, childhood friend and Barca midfielder Andrés Iniesta dedicated his World Cup winning goal to Jarque.
 On the eve of the Barcelona Derby in December 2010, Iniesta presented the famous t-shirt that he revealed when scoring, to the club to include in a mural that honours the memory of Jarque.

 Is it Estadi Cornellà-El Prat, Estadi RCD Espanyol or Nou Sarrià?
-The club side stepped naming the stadium after Jarque despite calls from socios, and continued to explore naming rights.
+The club side-stepped naming the stadium after Jarque despite calls from socios, and continued to explore naming rights.
 The club finally agreed a 7 year deal with Power8, a gaming technology firm, in June 2014.
 Not exactly catchy, and not well received by the fans.
-However, whatever they call home, there is no denying the fact that it is a magnificent stadium that even the most hardened fan of Barcelona, their closest and oldest rivals, would not begrudged them.
+However, whatever they call home, there is no denying the fact that it is a magnificent stadium.
+And not even the most hardened fan of Barcelona, their closest and oldest rivals, would not begrudged them.